jjsilvalins/pySigma-backend-secops/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the LGPLv3 license.